AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/create-site.md

 >[!CAUTION]
 >
-> The quick site creation features showcased here will be released in the second half of 2021.
-The related documentation is available for preview purposes.
+> The Quick Site Creation tool is currently a tech preview.
+It is made available for testing and evaluation purposes and is not intended for production use unless agreed with Adobe Support.

-This chapter covers the creation of a new site in Adobe Experience Manager.
-The Standard Site Template, provided by Adobe, is used as a starting point.
+As part of Quick Site Creation use the Site Creation Wizard in Adobe Experience Manager, AEM, to generate a new website.
+The Standard Site Template provided by Adobe, is used as a starting point for the new site.

 ## Prerequisites {#prerequisites}